Catalina Casino

-The Catalina Casino is a large gathering facility located in Avalon on Santa Catalina Island, off the coast of Los Angeles in California.
+The Catalina Casino is an entertainment facility in Avalon on Santa Catalina Island, off the coast of Los Angeles in California, US.
 It is the largest building on the island and the most visible landmark in Avalon Bay when approaching the island from the mainland.

 The large building contains a movie theater, ballroom, and formerly an island art and history museum.
-The Catalina Casino gets its name from the Spanish and/or Italian language term casino, meaning a "gathering place" or establishment used for social interactions and sometimes shows and dances.
-Contrary to the current common English usage of the word casino, this has never been a facility for gambling.
+The Catalina Casino gets its name from the Spanish term casino, meaning a "gathering place" or establishment used for social interactions and sometimes shows and dances.
+Contrary to the common English usage of the word casino, this has never been a facility for gambling.

 History

 The Catalina Casino was built on a site formerly known as Sugarloaf Point.
 The site was graded for the planned construction of the Hotel St. Catherine, which was instead eventually built in Descanso Canyon.
 When chewing gum magnate William Wrigley Jr. bought the controlling stake in Catalina Island in 1919, he used this cleared site to build a dance hall he named Sugarloaf Casino.
 It served as a ballroom and Avalon's first high school, until it became too small for Avalon's growing population.
 In 1928, the Sugarloaf was razed to make room for a newer casino building.
 Sugarloaf Rock was further blasted away to enhance the Casino's ocean view.